offroad-robotics/sst_as_a_heuristic_for_frontier_exploration/README.md

 </details>

 ## Status
-Thesis writing and preparation for IROS 2023 Detroit.
+Final touches on thesis and preparing for defense.
 ## Contact Info
 If you wish to get in touch with Francesco Marrato.